 Nuts contain high levels of beneficial fats.

-The unsaturated fats in nuts perform a range of important functions, such as supporting cell growth and protecting organs, including the heart.
+The unsaturated fats in nuts perform a range of important functions, such as supporting cell growth and protecting organs,

 - vitamins, such as vitamin E